kovacsmate-0/devops_project/README.md

 ## Installation
 ### 0. [Optional]
 If you are working on a Windows machine, you will need a virtual Linux environtment to run this application.
-To setup this virtual environment make sure you have Virtualbox and Vagrantfile installed on your computer, then follow these steps:
+To setup this virtual environment make sure you have Virtualbox and Vagrant installed on your computer, then follow these steps:

 1. Start the VM using Vagrant.
 You have to be inside that folder where the Vagrantfile is.